top of page

 284,486 visas issued in 2022

-The J-1 nonimmigrant visa is billed as an educational and cultural exchange visitor program, but is routinely used as a temporary work visa.
+The J-1 nonimmigrant visa was designed as an educational and cultural exchange visitor program.
+While not originally intended to import foreign labor, it is routinely used as a temporary work visa.

 Au Pairs